Java-Archive/vaadin-fluent-component-api/README.md

 # Vaadin Fluent Component API
 The missing Fluent API for Vaadin 10 Components.

+This is the JDK8 version for Vaadin 10!!

 ## 00.01.00-RPM
 * Component - the generic version
 * TextField